dropps-io/dropps-submission-build-up/README.md

     constructor() Validator() {}

     function post(bytes32 postHash, bytes calldata jsonUrl) public {
-        // Saves timestamp on mapping.
-Writes to storage (bytes32) this.validate(postHash);
+        this.validate(postHash);
         //Update the registry in the UP
         require(ERC165Checker.supportsERC165(_msgSender()), "Sender must implement ERC165.
 A UP does.");